memflow/memflow-qemu/README.md

 ## Compilation

+### Installing the library

+The `./install.sh` script will just compile and install the plugin.
+The connector will be installed to `~/.local/lib/memflow` by default.
+Additionally the `--system` flag can be specified which will install the connector in /usr/lib/memflow as well.

 ### Using the crate in a rust project

 To use the connector in a rust project just include it in your Cargo.toml